Contributor: Suzanne Riordan. Lesson ID: 13950

 You know the difference between fiction and nonfiction, but did you know there's a kind of writing that combines elements of both?

-There is a land that is often forgotten when children learn geography in school.
-They learn about the Land of Fiction where knights, dragons, monsters, heroes, and fairy godmothers live.
-Then there's the Land of Nonfiction where real-life facts, science textbooks, and newspaper articles live. |
+There is a land often forgotten when children learn geography in school.
+They learn about the Land of Fiction, where knights, dragons, monsters, heroes, and fairy godmothers live.
+Then there's the Land of Nonfiction, where real-life facts, science textbooks, and newspaper articles live. |

-What they don't often learn about is the Land of Creative Nonfiction, a wonderful place between Fiction and Nonfiction that combines a little of each and is really the best of both worlds.
+What they don't often learn about is the Land of Creative Nonfiction, a wonderful place between Fiction and Nonfiction that combines a little of each and is the best of both worlds.

 In between fiction and nonfiction lies literary, or creative, nonfiction.